michal4132/libesphttpd/README.md

 If the host as requested by the browser isn't the hostname in the argument, the webserver will do a redirect to the host instead.
 If the hostname does match, it will pass on the request.

-* __cgiRedirectApClientToHostname__ (arg: hostname to redirect to) This does the same as `cgiRedirectToHostname` but only to clients connected to the SoftAP of the ESP8266/ESP32.
-This and the former function are used with the captive portal mode.
-The captive portal consists of a DNS-server (started by calling `captdnsInit()`) resolving all hostnames into the IP of the ESP8266/ESP32.
-These redirect functions can then be used to further redirect the client to the hostname of the ESP8266/ESP32.

 * Flash updating functions (OTA) - see [README-flash_api](./README-flash_api.md)

-* __cgiWiFi* functions__ (arg: various)
-These are used to change WiFi mode, scan for access points, associate to an access point etcetera.
-See the example projects for an implementation that uses this function call.
-[FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

 * __cgiWebsocket__ (arg: connect function)
 This CGI is used to set up a websocket.
 Websockets are described later in this document.
 See the example projects for an implementation that uses this function call.
 [FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

-* __cgiEspFsHook__ (arg1: basepath or &httpdCgiEx magic, arg2:HttpdCgiExArg struct if arg1 was &httpdCgiEx)
-Serves files from the espfs filesystem.
-The espFsInit function should be called first, with as argument a pointer to the start of the espfs binary data in flash.
-The binary data can be both flashed separately to a free bit of SPI flash, as well as linked in with the binary.
-The nonos example project can be configured to do either.

-  If arg1 is supplied &httpdCgiEx Magic value, then arg2 is assumed to be of type HttpdCgiExArg, which is a stuct containing extended options.
-This should allow for future addition of custom parameters without breaking existing cgi functions that make use of existing members of this struct.
-  Currently available options are:
-   - basepath: base directory path on filesystem  (Optional, uses URL if NULL)
-   - headerCb: pointer to function which supplies custom headers.
-(Optional, sends default headers if NULL)
-   - mimetype: customize the MIMETYPE  (Optional, sends default MIMETYPE if NULL)

-* __cgiEspFsTemplate__ (arg: template function)
-The espfs code comes with a small but efficient template routine, which can fill a template file stored on the espfs filesystem with user-defined data.

 * __cgiEspVfsGet__ (arg1: basepath or &httpdCgiEx magic, arg2:HttpdCgiExArg struct if arg1 was &httpdCgiEx)
 This is a catch-all cgi function.
 It takes the url passed to it, looks up the corresponding path in the filesystem and if it exists, sends the file.
 This simulates what a normal webserver would do with static files.
 If the file is not found, (or if http method is not GET) this cgi function returns NOT_FOUND, and then other cgi functions specified later in the routing table can try.
 See the example projects for an implementation that uses this function call.
 [FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)